nih-cfde/usecases/use-cases/browse-and-filter-complex.md

 #### T0010 Visualize a table of all projects that match query

 -   [R00012 The interface will render tables and plots to display filtered data](../requirements/r00012-the-interface-will-render-tables-and-plots-to-display-filtered-data.md)
+-   new requirements support number of participants
+-   new requirements support age ranges
+-   new requirements support consent data

 #### T0002 Explore Program links